 Journalists and pundits seem to come out with a new study or soundbite every week declaring our country is in a “retirement crisis.”

-But, as Jamie Hopkins, Director of Retirement Research for Carson Wealth (and author of the bestselling book Rewirement) always says, “The idea of a nationwide ‘retirement crisis’ makes no sense.
+But, as Jamie Hopkins, Managing Partner of Wealth Solutions for Carson Wealth (and author of the bestselling book Rewirement) always says, “The idea of a nationwide ‘retirement crisis’ makes no sense.
 Your retirement depends on you and you alone, nobody else.
 The only crisis you need to worry about is if you are ill-prepared.”

 That’s what we’re here for – to help you avoid your own personal retirement crisis by putting your financial plan into concrete terms using our five-step process.
 Want to find out how prepared you are for retirement right now?